noopurav/ordertocashsteps/README.md

 # 🤖 Making SAP Transactions Accessible for Autonomous Agents Using OData APIs and Copilot Studio

-## Overview
-As agents become more autonomous, their ability to interact with systems through APIs has become essential.
-This repository demonstrates how to make SAP transactions accessible to agents using the Power Platform,Copilot Studio Azure AI Foundry, and SAP OData APIs.

 ## 🌐 Why APIs Matter for Autonomous Agents